KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 To come to an agreement on the Quote, the participants may message back and forth, signing the object.
 If the Attester wishes to add a Quote to their Terms, the Attester signs the `Quote` object before sending it as part of the "submit terms" message to the Claimer.
-After the Claimer has received the signed Quote and accepts it, the Claimer counter-signs it and attaches the credential credential hash for linking the Quote the Credential that it refers to.
+After the Claimer has received the signed Quote and accepts it, the Claimer counter-signs it and attaches the Credential hash for linking the Quote the Credential that it refers to.
 After the final exchange, the Attester checks all the information and issues the Credential.

 ```mermaid